-When echoes are combined from narrow strip in range (red band in figure 3.15.a), the Fourier transform of these echoes in the range direction selects only the modulations by waves that are perfectly aligned with the direction $\theta_0$ to which the radar is looking, all other components do not have this stationary phase and their modulations cancel out.
+When echoes are combined from narrow strip in range (red band in figure 3.16.a), the Fourier transform of these echoes in the range direction selects only the modulations by waves that are perfectly aligned with the direction θ_0 to which the radar is looking, all other components do not have this stationary phase and their modulations cancel out.
 Hence, the Fourier analysis of radar echoes provides a 1D spectrum $E(k, \theta_0)$ in the look direction.
-A successive acquisition in different directions provides the full directional spectrum $E(k, \theta)$ .
+A successive acquisition in different directions provides the full directional spectrum $E(k, \theta)$.
 This is the principle of the wave spectrometer and it has been demonstrated with the airborne instrument RAWS, developed by NASA (Jackson et al., 1985), STORM and KuROS developed jointly by CNES and CNRS (Hauser et al., 1992; Caudal et al., 2014).
-The first satellite wave spectrometer SWIM will fly on the future China-France Ocean Satellite (CFOSAT, Figure
+The first satellite wave spectrometer is SWIM, and it flies on the China-France Ocean Satellite (CFOSAT, Figure 3.16), which was launched on October 29, 2018.